CIBC-Internal/python/Doc/library/asyncio-eventloop.rst

    Timeouts (relative *delay* or absolute *when*) should not exceed one day.

-.. method:: BaseEventLoop.call_later(delay, callback, *args)
+.. method:: AbstractEventLoop.call_later(delay, callback, *args)

    Arrange for the *callback* to be called after the given *delay* seconds (either an int or float).

-   An instance of :class:`asyncio.Handle` is returned.
+   An instance of :class:`asyncio.Handle` is returned, which can be used to cancel the callback.

    *callback* will be called exactly once per call to :meth:`call_later`.
    If two callbacks are scheduled for exactly the same time, it is